innoq/tabelle/README.md

 ## Install

-    npm install tabelle
+    npm install @innoq/tabelle

 OR you can install tabelle from the unpkg cdn

 The CSS styles are available from:

-- https://unpkg.com/tabelle@{VERSION}/dist/tabelle.css (with minimal styling for the table element)
+- https://unpkg.com/@innoq/tabelle@{VERSION}/dist/tabelle.css (with minimal styling for the table element)
-- https://unpkg.com/tabelle@{VERSION}/dist/tabelle-base.css (provides only base css for the structure of the components)
+- https://unpkg.com/@innoq/tabelle@{VERSION}/dist/tabelle-base.css (provides only base css for the structure of the components)

 The JavaScript is available from:

-- https://unpkg.com/tabelle@{VERSION}/dist/tabelle.js (for tables rendered on the server)
+- https://unpkg.com/@innoq/tabelle@{VERSION}/dist/tabelle.js (for tables rendered on the server)
-- https://unpkg.com/tabelle@{VERSION}/dist/tabelle-cljs.js (for tables rendered on the client)
+- https://unpkg.com/@innoq/tabelle@{VERSION}/dist/tabelle-cljs.js (for tables rendered on the client)

 ## How to Use Tabelle with SSR